 Companies

 Assist in the development of carbon markets that support regenerative agricultural practices.
 Trading carbon credits to reduce greenhouse emissions was embedded in the 2015 Paris Agreement.
-Companies are either becoming directly involved in fostering markets or considering how to get involved.
+Companies are either becoming directly involved in fostering markets or considering how to get involved in tackling the challenges and opportunities in monetizing soil carbon.

 Governance